AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-scheduling/manage-allocations-scheduling-areas.md

 We recommend managing user allocations from the Scheduling timeline rather than from the Edit Task or Issue to benefit from the following advantages:

-* You can clearly see when users are overallocated using allocation indicators, as described in the [Allocation indicators](#understanding-allocation-indicators) section.
+* You can clearly see when users are overallocated using allocation indicators, as described in the [Allocation indicators](#allocation-indicators) section.
 * You can allocate more time for one user over another user.
-  Allocation indicators provide a visual representation of how allocated a user is compared to other users, as described in the [Allocation indicators](#understanding-allocation-indicators) section.
+  Allocation indicators provide a visual representation of how allocated a user is compared to other users, as described in the [Allocation indicators](#allocation-indicators) section.

 * You can allocate more time for work on one day over another day.
-  Allocation indicators provide a visual representation of how allocated users are on a given day, as described in [Allocation indicators](#understanding-allocation-indicators).
+  Allocation indicators provide a visual representation of how allocated users are on a given day, as described in [Allocation indicators](#allocation-indicators).

 * You can perform all resourcing responsibilities in one place, on the Scheduling timeline.

-### Allocation indicators
+### Allocation indicators {#allocation-indicators}

 Various visual indicators are available to provide quick information regarding the level of which a user is allocated to work on a given day.